 South Africa’s second-largest city is making some of the biggest environmental strides in Africa, in part by pushing for more energy conservation and greater use of renewable resources.
 In 2008, Cape Town started using energy from the country’s first commercial wind farm and now aims to get 10% of its energy from renewable resources by 2020.

 These efforts are transforming life in the city.
 “More bike routes are becoming available, farmers markets are very popular, and chefs definitely place a premium on sourcing ingredients and produce locally,” said resident Sarah Khan, who moved to Cape Town from New York City in 2013 and writes The South African blog.
 Still, she believes the city could do more to improve public transportation and prevent the electricity shortages that are becoming increasingly common.

 - Cycling Camps Bay, Cape Town.
 (Franz Marc Frei/Getty)

 Locals tend to have an “outdoorsy nature” and aren’t afraid to hop on a bike to get around.
-“The most bike-friendly areas to live within the city are definitely Seapoint and Greenpoint, where there is great cycle infrastructure,” said Leonie Mervis, the founder and director of urban cycling campaign Bicycle Cape Town.
-Though the city centre itself doesn’t have as many dedicated cycling routes, bikes are allowed for free on the My CiTi rapid bus service, making the city easy to get around in without a car.
+“The most bike-friendly areas to live within the city are definitely Seapoint and Greenpoint, where there is great cycle infrastructure,” said Leonie Mervis, the founder, and director of urban cycling campaign Bicycle Cape Town.
+Though the city center itself doesn’t have as many dedicated cycling routes, bikes are allowed for free on the My Citi rapid bus service, making the city easy to get around in without a car.

 Source: BBC Travel